CiTR/djland/README.md

 5) open djland-example.com/setup.php to run the database setup script.

 6) open djland-example.com.
-See the config file for the default username and password
+If all goes well, you will see the DJLand login screen.
+See the config file for the default username and password.
+You should change this

 Developed and maintained by CiTR - www.citr.ca

-Contributors:
-Brad Winter,
-Evan Friday,
-Sandy Fang,
-Henry Chee